dinulhaque89/cwc-be-flask/README.md

 Welcome to the backend documentation!
 This guide is designed to help beginners, tech recruiters, and engineers understand how to use and interact with the backend system I developed.
 Whether you're looking to integrate with our services, contribute to the project, or simply explore the technology stack I chose, this document will provide you with the necessary information to get started.

+## Accessing the Deployed Application

+The backend is deployed on Heroku and can be accessed at [https://canary-wharf-chauffeurs.herokuapp.com](https://canary-wharf-chauffeurs.herokuapp.com).
+For API usage, append `/api` to the base URL, as detailed in our [API documentation](api_documentation.md).

 ## Getting Started

 To get started with the backend, you'll need to set up your development environment.
 This involves installing the required dependencies and setting up the database.